tonikelope/coronapoker/docs/TESTING.md

 `-Seed <value>`; do not replace the failing seed until the defect is fixed.
 Fresh entropy varies both harness schedules and the production-code paths they exercise, so it can expose defects on either side of that boundary.
 After that replay is green, rerun the affected scenario with a fresh seed.
-If the fix touches shared code or can affect other phases, restart the complete certification with another fresh seed.
-A release certificate always comes from a complete run from the beginning without `-Seed`; continuation evidence alone cannot certify a release.
+A narrow fix then resumes at the failed scenario/repetition and the final code must pass the complete `fast` matrix again.
+Restart `stress` only when the fix touches shared protocol/game paths, common harness semantics, entropy/scheduling or another surface capable of invalidating earlier phases.
+Continuation evidence alone never certifies a release.
 Bot statistical quality is deliberately absent unless explicitly requested with `-IncludeBotQuality` after bot AI/evaluation changes.